Gachenge/school_portal/README.md

 ## Security

-- JWT Token Authentication is used for securing the API. on login, an access token cookie is assigned to the user
+- JWT Token Authentication is used for securing the API. on login, an access token cookie is assigned to the user.
+A refresh token for the user is also stored in redis and used to refresh the users session

-If you have any questions or need further information, please contact the author at gachenge1@gmail.com.

-API Version: 1.0.0